top of page

 Pronouns: He/Him/His

 Congratulations on seeking help!
 Searching for a therapist is the first, and one of the bravest steps you can take.
 I am a Pre-Licensed Clinician here at Authentically You Counseling.
-I have previously worked at community mental health centers and have research experience focused on maladaptive perfectionism.
+I have previously worked at community mental health centers and I am currently researching dating anxiety, intimacy and self esteem.
 My areas of interest include dating and relations, self-esteem and confidence building, grief counseling and palliative care (end-of-life) counseling.

 I primarily use CBT, DBT, and exposure therapy.
 More importantly, together we will use a holistic and collaborative approach to find what works best for you.
 I am experienced in psychological assessments, anxiety, stress, PTSD, depression, perfectionism, sports psychology, and work/life balance.